davidhalter-archive/django-beginner-skeleton/README.rst

 The goal of this project is to make it easy to get started and not to be confronted with complicated installations (huge requirements).

+This project should also be working on Windows as well as both Python 2.7 and Python >=3.2.

 Dependencies
 ------------